gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 - **Monitoring and Optimization**: Continuous analysis of sales trends, customer feedback, and market conditions would help refine strategies for sustained growth.

+---

+## Assumptions and Caveats
+Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+These assumptions and caveats are noted below:
+- The collected data is complete and correct.
+- According to the dataset, sales data for 2022 is available only until August.
+Therefore, it has been assumed that the business year remains in progress.
+- Factors outside the dataset, like economic shifts or policy changes, could affect outcomes.

+---

+## References

+Here are the references that contributed to the completion of this project.

+- [DataCamp](https://www.datacamp.com/) DataCamp offers interactive R, Python, Sheets, SQL and shell courses.
+All on topics in data science, statistics and machine learning.
+- [Mo Chen](https://www.youtube.com/@mo-chen)  A Data Analytics Manager / Content Creator who makes videos about how you can stay competitive and ahead of the competition in the data industry.